• Skip to primary navigation

 To boil the fig/green banana

-• Bring a large saucepan of water to boiling point.
+• Bring a large saucepan of water to boiling point and add 2 tablespoon of olive oil to the saucepan (this will prevent staining).

 • Meanwhile, partially cut the top and bottom (don't chop it off completely) then lightly score the fig lengthways and repeat this step with the remaining banana.